|Tuition fee type||Cost (per annum)|

 - Easy access to local zoos and diverse habitat sites and ecosystems in North Wales, Lancashire, Snowdonia and the Lake District

-- Excellent prospects in a diverse range of animal-related careers, including clinical and veterinary science, animal ecology and conservation, teaching and lecturing
+- Excellent prospects in a diverse range of animal-related careers, including clinical and veterinary-related science, animal training, ecological consultancy, animal welfare and conservation, wildlife education, teaching and lecturing

 Translating your academic studies into essential professional experience.